-I wasn’t able to even think about transitioning to freelance/remote work until the student loan debt was paid off.
+It was tough to make choices and moves until the student loan debt was paid off.
 When you’re heavy into debt, you need to focus on paying it off.
 I was, however, able to work on my career concurrently.
 If you’re in a position you don’t like, why not work on making incremental changes today that will lead you into a better place?
 It may be slow going, but it’s important to take the long view and realize that in the grand scheme of things, the pain you will go through in improving your life will be worthwhile.

 What is holding you back?

 Take a moment to look at what is limiting you from achieving your travel dreams.
 Those reasons will be different for everybody depending on their personal situation, but I would be willing to bet that there is a significant amount of fear involved.
 Making a significant life change comes with a lot of uncertainty and the fear of the unknown and the possibility of negative consequences can be a powerful thing.
 Not only that, but depending on where you are in life, you may have additional factors limiting you from getting out there and traveling more.
 If you’re struggling financially, you may find it difficult to think about getting out of your situation and traveling when you’re just struggling to make the bills.
 If you’ve got a mortgage and children to take care of, you may feel like you’re tied down to your particular location and moving around a lot might be difficult.